NathanNetzel/NathanNetzel/ReadMe.md

 Other experiences include:
 - 🧠 Leading over 100 students as Project Director of the *IEEE Student Branch*, managing projects with the Scrum methodology.
-- 🔒 Creating a smart electronic lock system.
+- 🔒 Developing a smart electronic lock system.
 - 📊 Applying statistical algorithms in R for engineering education through consultancy projects.
-- 👨‍🏫 Teaching electronics fundamentals to gifted students.
+- 👨‍🏫 Teaching electronics fundamentals to Child Prodigies.

 💡 **My goal** is to bridge theory and hands-on engineering by building practical, innovative solutions and sharing knowledge with the open-source community.